Sark: Oblivious Integrity Without Global State: Context

-They also argued immutability was less robust than the absolute immutability of the ISO defintion (ISO 22739:2024 3.51); the ``property of a distributed ledger (3.23) wherein ledger records (3.55) cannot be modified or removed once added to that distributed ledger.''~\cite{isoblockchain} and, based on analysis of their interviews, proposed characterizing the immutability found on these systems in terms of \textit{practical immutability}, ``data [are] immutable, except where the data [are] deemed to be illegitimate.''~\cite{lynham2025definingdltimmutabilityqualitative} In such systems, \textit{trust} and \textit{confidence} are key to their operation.
-According to Williamson,~\cite{williamson1993} Trust is an agent applying behaviour-cost economics to a single transaction.
-It can manifest calculatively (as bounded rationality and opportunism) or non-calculatively (via interpersonal, structural, or institutional trust).\footnote{Additionally, agents may simply be irrational, resulting in non-calculative trust.} Confidence (Earle via De Filippi et al.~\cite{DEFILIPPI2020101284}) is a state, a feeling in agents based on a calculative assessment of how a system will behave now, and into the future based on past states, experience, and evidence.
+Lynham and Goodell argued immutability was less robust than the absolute immutability of the ISO definition (ISO 22739:2024 3.51); the ``property of a distributed ledger (3.23) wherein ledger records (3.55) cannot be modified or removed once added to that distributed ledger.''~\cite{isoblockchain} and, based on analysis of interviews, proposed characterizing the immutability found on these systems in terms of \textit{practical immutability}, ``data [are] immutable, except where the data [are] deemed to be illegitimate,'' visualising ledger governance thus:~\cite{lynham_goodell_immutability_springer}

+In such systems, \textit{trust} and \textit{confidence} are key to their operation.
+According to Williamson,~\cite{williamson1993} Trust is an agent applying behaviour-cost economics to a transaction.
+It can manifest calculatively (as bounded rationality and opportunism) or non-calculatively (via interpersonal, structural, or institutional trust).\footnote{Agents may also be irrational, resulting in non-calculative trust.} Confidence (Earle via De Filippi et al.~\cite{DEFILIPPI2020101284}) is a state, a feeling in agents based on a calculative assessment of how a system will behave now, and into the future based on past states, experience, and evidence.